gevuong/SaladBar/README.md

 - [ ] Start and reset the game
 - [ ] Move salad bowl horizontally from one side of map to the other
-- [ ] Catch falling salad ingredients in salad bowl, and avoid non-salad ingredients (like pizza)
+- [ ] Catch falling salad ingredients in salad bowl, and avoid non-salad ingredients
 - [ ] Bowl enlarges as it collects more ingredients

 In addition, this project will include: